zerofo/sys-con/README.md

  - **Z, -Z, Rz, -Rz, Rx, -Rx, Ry, -Ry, Slider, -Slider, Dial, -Dial**: Repesent the analog part of the controller (Joystick, ...)
  - **32 to 35**: Represent the hat switch of the controller (Most of the time equivalent to dpad) - 32, 33, 34, 35 represent dpad_up, dpad_down, dpad_left, dpad_right

-### Deadzone
+### Deadzone & Factor

-Additionnaly to these mappings, you can configure deadzone for every analog:
+Additionnaly, you can configure deadzone and/or factor for every analog.
+ - Deadzone increases the area around the neutral position of your analog stick where any movement is ignored.
+This helps prevent unintentional input, ensuring only deliberate movements are registered by the controller.
+ - Factor adjusts the scaling of the analog stick's input.
+It can be increased or reduced to compensate if your controller isn't reaching its full range of motion (e.g., setting it to 110 means the controller will report 110% of its actual range).

 ```
 deadzone_x=20
 deadzone_y=20